Deploy on Kubernetes using Helm

 • The anchoreConfig section of the values file contains the application configuration for Anchore Enterprise.
 This includes the database connection information, credentials, and other application settings.

-• Anchore services run as a kubernetes deployment when installed with the Helm chart.
+• Anchore Enterprise services run as a kubernetes deployment when installed with the Helm chart.
 Each service has its own section in the values file for making customizations and configuring the kubernetes deployment spec.

 For a description of each service component see Anchore Enterprise Service Overview